GAM-team/GAM/docs/Classroom-Courses.md

 `copyfrom <CourseID>` allows copying of course announcements, work, topics and members from one course to another.
 * Accouncements - By default, no course announcements are copied
     * `announcementstates <CourseAnnouncementStateList>` - Copy class announcements with the specified states
+        * `individualstudentannouncements copy` - Copy individual student announcements; this is the default.
+You will get an error if a student is not a member of the course
+        * `individualstudentannouncements delete` - Delete individual student announcements
+        * `individualstudentannouncements maptoall` - Map individual student announcements to all student announcements
 * Materials - By default, no course materials are copied
     * `materialstates <CourseMaterialsStateList>` - Copy class materials with the specified states
+        * `individualstudentmaterials copy` - Copy individual student materials; this is the default.
+You will get an error if a student is not a member of the course
+        * `individualstudentmaterials delete` - Delete individual student materials
+        * `individualstudentmaterials maptoall` - Map individual student materials to all student materials
 * Work - By default, no course work is copied
     * `workstates <CourseWorkStateList>` - Copy class work with the specified states
         * `individualstudentassignments copy` - Copy individual student assignments; this is the default.
-You will get an error if the student is not a member of the course.
+You will get an error if the student is not a member of the course
         * `individualstudentassignments delete` - Delete individual student assignments
         * `individualstudentassignments maptoall` - Map individual student assignments to all student assignments
         * `removeduedate false` - Remove due dates before the current time; this is the default